DougCBrown/homework-three/README.md

 The stylesheet is being used to define the layout and look of the index page.
 # script.js:
 The JavaScript is being used to capture the items the user wants to use for uppercase, numbers and/or symbols Lower case characters are a default and don't need to be defined.
+With the random generation we use the ASCII Character Codes Table & Cheat Sheet to come up with the low and hight numbers to beable to generate the various random characters.
+Lowercase = 97 - 122, Uppercase = 65 - 90, Numbers = 48 - 57 and symbols have diffent ranges to go after, so they are concatenated 33 - 47, 58 - 64, 91 - 96 and 123 - 126.
+This gives us a chance to make use of all of the symbols in the code table.

+# Doug Brown